 - Instagram: @teajournal_

 A modern take on a Chinese tea house, Tea Journal serves a decent selection of traditional Chinese tea in a sleek, stylish setting.
 The teaware used to serve the tea gongfu-style can be either traditional (e.g. ceramic gaiwans, clay pots) or modern (e.g. glass filters and cups) depending on the kind of tea you order.
 They make several kinds of chiffon-style cakes that you can order, and both tea and cake can be eat-in or take-away.
 There’s also a wide selection of tea and teaware on display for purchase (in-store or online).
-My favourite thing here is their weekly tea education class, which you can book a spot for on their web site.
+They used to have a free weekly tea education class, but sadly this is no longer offered.

-The Chatswood store is the original one and is a little hard to find.
+The store is a little hard to find.
 It’s opposite the post office and can be found by turning right when exiting the train station and then turning right again.
-In July 2018 they opened a second one in the Chinatown CBD area.
-It’s naturally quite similar but has later opening hours, a bookable room and they will be experimenting with other new things over time, apparently.
+In July 2018 they opened a second one in the Chinatown CBD area (at 382 Sussex St) but it closed down during the Covid pandemic.

 - Proprietor: Shane Shu